 What were earlier called dividends are now classified as Income Distribution cum Capital Withdrawal (IDCW) under mutual fund regulations.
 IDCW payouts are taxable in the hands of investors as per their applicable income tax slab rates, with no distinction between active and passive fund categories.

-Can I invest in both large cap funds and large cap index funds simultaneously?
+Can I invest in both large cap and index funds simultaneously?